josmar-crwdstffng/angular/aio/content/start/index.md

 ## Create the product list

-In this section, you'll update the application to display a list of products.
+In this section, you will update the application to display a list of products.
-You'll use predefined product data from the `products.ts` file and methods from the `product-list.component.ts` file.
+You will use predefined product data from the `products.ts` file and methods from the `product-list.component.ts` file.
 This section guides you through editing the HTML, also known as the template.

 1. In the `product-list` folder, open the template file `product-list.component.html`.